Help Choosing Scuba Diving Equipment Index

 Visit our advice page on choosing diving regulators.

 A good quality BCD will improve your buoyancy control, weight distribution, and comfort in the water.
-Generally speaking the more you spend the more features your BCD will have.
-Ladies should certainly seriously consider lady BCDs, they offer a shorter length of jacket, integrated weights (to stop the bruising to your hips) and a better fit all over.
+Generally speaking the more you spend the more features your BCD will have and better materials it will be made from.
+Ladies should certainly seriously consider ladys BCDs, they offer a shorter length of jacket, integrated weights (to stop the bruising to your hips) and a better fit all over for your figure.

 Visit our advice page on choosing diving BCD’s.

 The temperature of the water you are planning to dive in will determine what suit is best for you.
-Wetsuits range from 1.5mm in thichkness to 7mm and when a wet suit will not keep you warm enough you may want to consider a dry suit with undersuit.
-As with everything you get what you pay for, bargain suits will tend to be made of synthetic neoprene, which although looks identical breaks down quickly in sunlight, needs replacing frequently and is less flexible than real neoprene suits.
+Wetsuits range from 1.5mm in thickness to 7mm any thicker and most divers consider a dry suit with undersuit.
+As with everything you get what you pay for, bargain suits will tend to be made from synthetic neoprene, which although looks identical breaks down quickly in sunlight, needs replacing frequently and is less flexible than real neoprene suits.